Johnny-quattro/DayZ-Update-1.26-Compatible-CHERNARUS-Boosted-Loot-Server-Mission-Files-For-PC-and-Console/readme.txt

 More Wire spawns in.
 DONE.

-More collapsable barriers spawn in.
+More collapsible barriers spawn in.
 DONE.

 More stones spawn in along coast.
 DONE.